 Because Act 13 of 2002 contains strong confidentiality and whistleblower protections, all information submitted through PA-PSRS is confidential, and no information about individual facilities or providers will be made public.

-PA-PSRS was developed under contract with ECRI, a Pennsylvania-based independent, non-profit health services research agency, in partnership with HP, a leading international, information technology firm, and the Institute for Safe Medication Practices (ISMP), also a Pennsylvania-based, non-profit health research organization.
+PA-PSRS was developed under contract with ECRI, a Pennsylvania-based independent, non-profit health services research agency, in partnership with Hewlett Packard Enterprise, a leading international, information technology firm, and the Institute for Safe Medication Practices (ISMP), also a Pennsylvania-based, non-profit health research organization.

 The resulting PA-PSRS system is fully owned by the Pennsylvania Patient Safety Authority.